Mutual authentication with TLS in Application Load Balancer - Elastic Load Balancing

 Mutual authentication with TLS in Application Load Balancer

 Mutual TLS authentication is a variation of transport layer security (TLS).
 Traditional TLS establishes secure communications between a server and client, where the server needs to provide its identity to its clients.
 With mutual TLS, a load balancer negotiates mutual authentication between the client and the server while negotiating TLS.
-When you use mutual TLS with Application Load Balancer, you simplify authentication management and reduce the load on your applications.
+When you use mutual TLS with your Application Load Balancer, you simplify authentication management and reduce the load on your applications.

-• Mutual TLS passthrough: When you use mutual TLS passthrough mode, Application Load Balancer sends the whole client certificate chain to the target using HTTP headers.
-Then, by using the client certificate chain, you can implement corresponding load balancer authentication and target authorization logic in your application.
+• Mutual TLS passthrough: The load balancer sends the entire client certificate chain to the target, without verifying it.
+Targets should verify the client certificate chain.
+Then, using the client certificate chain, you can implement the load balancer authentication and target authorization logic in your application.

-• Mutual TLS verify: When you use mutual TLS verify mode, Application Load Balancer performs X.509 client certificate authentication for clients when a load balancer negotiates TLS connections.
+• Mutual TLS verify: The load balancer performs X.509 client certificate authentication for clients when a load balancer negotiates TLS connections.

-To get started with mutual TLS in Application Load Balancer using passthrough, you only need to configure the listener to accept any certificates from clients.
-To use mutual TLS with verification, you must do the following:
+To use mutual TLS passthrough, you must configure the listener to accept the certificates from clients.
+To use mutual TLS with verification, see Configuring mutual TLS on an Application Load Balancer.

 Before you begin configuring mutual TLS on your Application Load Balancer